AppleJax2/wordpress-mcp/README.md

 5. Restart Cursor

 Now you can ask the Cursor AI assistant to perform WordPress and Divi automation tasks.

+## Managing Multiple WordPress Sites

+With KumoCart, you can manage multiple WordPress sites from a single account:

+1. Add each site in your KumoCart dashboard
+2. When executing tasks, specify which site to use with the `siteId` parameter
+3. If not specified, your default site will be used

+## API Key Management

+Your KumoCart dashboard provides several API key management features:

+- **Multiple Keys**: Create separate keys for different tools or team members
+- **Usage Tracking**: Monitor operations performed with each key
+- **Revocation**: Instantly revoke any key if needed
+- **Permissions**: Set site-specific permissions for each key

 ## Usage Guide